TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraService.Misprediction(worldStepId: number, mispredictedInstances: {Instance})`

 This event is fired when a misprediction occurs on certain `Instance`(s).
-This happens when there's a mismatch between the Client and the Server's prediction on the attached `Instance`'s physics.
+This happens when there's a mismatch between the client and the server's prediction on the attached `Instance`'s physics.

 ### `AuroraService.Rollback(worldStepId: number)`